wonder_city: (Default)

 Welcome to the finale of volume 2!
 Thank you for sticking with Wonder City through TWO novels!
 I'm kind of amazed that I've managed to write this much, and that we'll be hitting Wonder City's third anniversary this coming May.

 This isn't the end of Wonder City, of course!
-In March, we begin the Zoltan miniseries, which is the last Interlude I owe for the wonderful response to the Julia Penelope fundraiser last spring.
+In March, we begin the Zoltan miniseries.
 Being Zoltan, he couldn't just settle for a short story.
 At some point in March, I also plan to do a one-card draw event in collaboration with Madame Destiny and her Wonder City World War II Tarot Deck.

 And then in April (or possibly May, depending on when Zoltan's story finishes up), we begin Volume 3 of Wonder City Stories.
 We will jump from summer 2010, which is when this episode occurs, to 2012, and so there will be some off-screen development, and there will be a new POV character added to the mix.